HĀPAI TŪHONO

 Kaihāpai Rangatahi – Youth Employment Navigator

-• Provide one-on-one employment coaching and individual development planning
+• Provide one-on-one coaching and employment planning

-• Support rangatahi, whānau, and employers to ensure positive, lasting outcomes
+• Support rangatahi and whānau to achieve sustainable outcomes

 • Strong communication and relationship-building skills